nus-cs2030s/2324-s2/docs/09-composition.md

 }
 ```

 This example also illustrates the concept of _composition_.
-Our class `Circle` has been upgraded from being a bundle of primitive types and its methods, to a bundle that includes a reference type `Point` as well.
+Our class `Circle` has been upgraded from being a bundle of primitive types and methods to a bundle that includes a reference type `Point` as well.
 In OOP, composition is a basic technique to build up layers of abstractions and construct sophisticated classes.

 We have mentioned that classes model real-world entities in OOP.
-The composition models that HAS-A relationship between two entities.
+The composition models the HAS-A relationship between two entities.
 For instance, a circle _has a_ point as the center.

 ## Example: `Cylinder`